charlie-vf/genshin-blog-project/README.md

 - As a Site Admin I can view posts in an editor so that I can manage the blog's content effectively.
 - As a Site Admin I can view & approve comments before they are posted so that I can moderate content on the site.
+- As a Site Admin, I can deploy the site to a hosting platform and document its development

 ## **Development**